 Materials used to make poker chips

-Fortunately, the various materials used to make poker chips mean that they can be budget-friendly to produce and acquire.
-Three of the most common materials used are clay, ceramic, and plastic, each of which have variations.
-With the clay and ceramic chips being widely known as more expensive s, they are generally preferred by casinos for poker tournaments.
+Old casino chips from back in the day (we’re talking as far back as the late 1800s) were made of bone, wood, ivory and even paper.
+Modern-day casino chips are a little less exciting and a little more uniform.
+Fortunately, the various materials used to make poker chips nowadays mean that they can be budget-friendly to produce and acquire.
+Three of the most common materials used are clay, ceramic and plastic, each of which has its own variations.
+With clay and ceramic chips being widely known as more expensive, they’re generally preferred by casinos for poker tournaments.
 Naturally, this doesn’t apply to online poker tournaments.

 Known to be less common than those mentioned above, metal chips are the go-to material for those who are looking for unique and one-of-a-kind poker chips sets.
-Those who play poker on a smaller scale may opt for the plastic poker chips, which are cheaper.
+Gamblers who play poker on a smaller scale may also opt for poker chips made from plastic, which are cheaper.